4D-Game/Hardware/docs/Display.md

 The display are controlled by the Raspberry Pi.
 For this game two 2.2 TFT SPI 240x320  displays are used.
 Both displays are connected to the Raspberry Pi via Y-Cables.
 For the usage of the USB sound-card, this card must be connected directly to the USB port Raspberry Pi.
 Loudspeaker must to be connected to sound card with 3.5 mm jack plugs.
 Every Sound-effect used in this game were taken from https://freesound.org/.
 For the mounting of the displays

-For informations about software characteristics and controlling look here.
+For information about software characteristics and controlling look here.

 ## Technical characteristics